Bayswater, Western Australia: Initial development in the 1880s

 In June 1885, increased interest in Perth's real estate market began, labelled a "land boom".
 William Henry Drake, the owner of Location U, died in Bayswater, London, in 1884.
 Stephen Henry Parker, using his power of attorney for Drake, placed Location U on the property market.
 The advertisement for the land did little to recommend it, making no mention of the railway line or the possibilities for subdivision.
 Joseph Rogers, a property developer from New South Wales who saw the land's potential, unlike the locals who saw it as a backwater, bought the land.
 In July 1885, Rogers, along with his associate Feinberg, placed the land, now named the Bayswater Estate, on the property market again, this time subdivided into 5 acre lots.
 Whether the name had any connection to Drake is unknown.
-It was common practice for property developers to pick a pompous name for an estate at random.
+It was common practice for property developers to pick a pompous name for an estate at random, but it is possible that Rogers and Feinberg named it after Drake's place of death.
 Either way, the suburb of Bayswater is named after the Bayswater Estate.
 A road was surveyed running down the middle of the estate, named Coode Street north of the railway line and King William Street south of the railway line.
 In the 9 July 1885 edition of The Daily News, an advertisement appeared for the Bayswater Estate that was probably the largest ever real estate advertisement to run in any Western Australian newspaper at the time.
 The advertisement spanned the entire height of the page and covered over a quarter of its width.